lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/9_potentiometer&led.rst

 .. image:: img/software/9.2.png

-Click “Run current script” and control the change of RGBLED color by rotating the handles of three rotary potentiometers.
+Click “Run current script”, rotate one of the potentiometers, The corresponding led colors will change: 38 control red, 39 control green, 40 control blue.

 The following is the program code: